Boston (song)

 "Boston" is a song by American rock band Augustana, from their debut album All the Stars and Boulevards (2005).
+The song was released as the second single on January 17, 2006.
 It was originally produced in 2003 by Jon King for their demo, Midwest Skies and Sleepless Mondays, and was later re-recorded with producer Brendan O'Brien for All the Stars and Boulevards.

+Background and release

+In May 2005, the band announced the release date for their debut studio album, All the Stars and Boulevards, as well as releasing "Boston" for download on their website along with two other tracks.
+The song was released as the second single in 2006 and soon gained radio airplay.

 Composition

 The sheet music for "Boston" is published in the key of C major, and is set in time signature of common time with a tempo of 147 beats per minute.
 Dan Layus's vocal range spans from A3 to G5.

 Augustana bassist Jared Palomar has stated that the song is loosely based on one of Layus' high school classmates who left to attend Duke University.
 Palomar said, "It's more the idea of getting away from everything and starting over."
 Asked about the meaning of "Boston" in the song, Layus replied: "You know, growing up, I had extended family on the outskirts of Boston, and we’d fly out there for the holidays fairly often, and I always loved it out there, in my mind it always seemed like the farthest point away from California that you could go....
 I must have been tapping into that when I was writing that song 'Boston' ...."